 Essentially a collection of preinstalled hacking tools.
 Which one is your proffered choice?

 |A distribution similar in focus to Kali Linux this one has been developed by SANS.
 Often a pre-requisite for use with the training material in the SANS courses.

-|Without a doubt the most well known penetration testing Linux distribution.
+|Without a doubt, the most well-known penetration testing Linux distribution.
 The history of this distro can be traced back to Linux hobbyists of ages past (knoppix -> whoppix -> whax -> backtrack -> kali).
 Developed and maintained by Offensive Security.

-|Another distribution maintained by SANS and used in their courses this one is interesting for those who usually stick to Kali as it contains many different tools due to its focus on DFIR (forensics and incident response).
+|Another distribution maintained by SANS and used in their courses.
+This one is interesting for those who usually stick to Kali as it contains many different tools due to its focus on DFIR (forensics and incident response).

-|A privacy focused distribution that has a primary goal of sending all the traffic from the virtual machine through the Tor anonymization network.
-Mozilla and the Tor project have been sponsors in the past, it is supported by various non-profit groups.
+|A privacy focused distribution.
+Its primary goal is sending all the traffic from the virtual machine through the Tor anonymization network.
+Mozilla and the Tor project have been sponsors in the past.
+It is supported by various non-profit groups.

 Free Cyber Security Resources